57ch/57ch/README.md

 pleasee **do not copy my skins**. ask for approval of inspiration

-yeah i do rp!! jst dont force me into it tho
+yeah i do rp!! jst dont force me into it

 if i bring discomfort to you, pleasepleasePLEASE inform me!
 I tend to get carried away easily i'm afraid :[